Flavors: Unflavored, Chocolate, Vanilla, Mocha, Cinnamon Bun, Cookies N Cream

 It mixes very well, and the taste is very good.
 The only vegan protein powder that I’ve tried that clearly beats it in taste is PlantFusion.

-I highly recommend the Vegan Lean formula, it’s arguably the best overall vegan protein powder I’ve tried so far (out of 19 at the time of this review).
+I highly recommend the Vegan Lean formula, it’s one the best overall vegan protein powder I’ve tried (out of 35 at the time of this review).